 If this was the case in a market the size of Los Angeles (and the market in Los Angeles is huge), I cannot even imagine what it must be like in smaller markets.
 For example, I am from Detroit.
 I grew up in a suburb of Detroit.
 When it came time for me to decide where to work during law school and I started interviewing with firms in Detroit, I knew many of the attorneys before I even arrived at the interviews—they were the parents of people I grew up with.

-The following are my suggestions regarding how to best prepare for a job search and interviews:
+The following are my suggestions regarding how to best prepare for a job search

 1. Know that you are always being watched, observed, and judged.

 One of the best-looking girls at my high school was known to be a "prude"—someone who would date boys but never let anything all that exciting happen.
 She was also a star athlete, a student council leader, and a highly respected student.

 My parents were divorced and lived about an hour apart.
 I lived with my father.
 This same girl also had parents who were divorced and spent a lot of time in one city visiting a parent.

 The funny thing about this girl was that she had the exact opposite reputation in the city where she did not live most of the time.
 Her strategy, it seemed, was a strategy many people employ; she had two separate personae.
 She knew that if she behaved one way at her school and around people there, she would experience fallout.
 She also knew that if she kept her "wild side" in another town, her licentious behavior would not affect her directly in her own backyard.

 In life, we are always being observed.
 We are being observed in our communities.
 We are being observed at our jobs.
 We are being observed by our peers, and we are being observed by our superiors.
 Many people understand this.
 The smart young woman discussed above certainly understood that she was being observed.

 When I began to look for a job in Detroit